Netherlands–Spain relations: Reign of Carlos II

-Diplomatic relations

-The political climate of diplomatic relations between Spain and the Netherlands is good.
+Agreements

 Following the signing of the Memorandum of Understanding on 13 July 2004 in The Hague, bilateral relations and visits increased.
 In 2008 the Prime Minister Jan Peter Balkenende signed a Joint Declaration in Madrid for the development of the Memorandum of Understanding.
 It envisaged the intensification of cooperation in immigration, R&D, energy, climate change, terrorism, human rights and intercultural dialogue, and multilateral cooperation (NATO and development cooperation).

 Commerce

 The Netherlands is one of the main trading partners of Spain, occupying the seventh position in the ranking of countries receiving Spanish exports and reaching an export figure of 6,807 million euro s, 2.9% of the Total exports of Spain in 2013.
 According to the first estimates provided by the Estacom database, Spanish exports to the Netherlands increased by 2.15% in 2013.
 As far as imports are concerned, the Netherlands is the sixth largest supplier partner in Spain.
 The value of goods and services imported from the country to Spain in 2013 amounted to 9,853 million euros.
 Imports of Dutch products to Spain declined in 2013, and for that period the coverage rate was 69%.

+Since 2017, yearly in november, there has been a large Dutch presence at the Barcelona Smart City World Expo.
+Many companies and (local) governments like initiator Amsterdam Trade & Invest have been and are programming themes like Sustainable Building & Sustainable Mobility with state-of-the-art startup solutions.